o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 The following instructions assume that you have:

-- Set up O3DE on your computer as either a source engine or pre-built SDK engine.
-For help, refer to [Setting up O3DE from GitHub](/docs/welcome-guide/setup/setup-from-github/building-windows/).
-If you only set up O3DE using the [installer](/docs/welcome-guide/setup/installing-windows/), you cannot create a project game release layout.
+- Set up O3DE on your computer as either a *source engine* or *pre-built SDK engine*.
+For help, refer to [Building for Windows](/docs/welcome-guide/setup/setup-from-github/building-windows).
+If you only set up O3DE using the [Windows installer](/docs/welcome-guide/setup/installing-windows), you cannot create a project game release layout.

 - Created an O3DE project that contains at least one level.
 To build your project for release, you might need to resolve any errors in your project.

 - Generated a Visual Studio project for either of the following:

   - Your project -- If you're using a source engine, you must generate a Visual Studio project for your project.
-For help, refer to [Create a Visual Studio project](/docs/welcome-guide/create/creating-projects-using-cli/#create-a-visual-studio-project).
+For help, refer to [Create a Visual Studio project](/docs/welcome-guide/create/creating-projects-using-cli/creating-windows#create-a-visual-studio-project).

   - Your engine -- If you're using a pre-built SDK engine, you must generate a Visual Studio project for your engine.
-For help, refer to the **Pre-built SDK engine** steps in [Setting up O3DE from GitHub](/docs/welcome-guide/setup/setup-from-github/building-windows/).
+For help, refer to the **Pre-built SDK engine** steps in [Building for Windows](/docs/welcome-guide/setup/setup-from-github/building-windows/).

 - Registered your project to your engine.